idaholab/moose/modules/doc/content/getting_started/installation/inl_hpc_install_moose.md

 ./run_tests -j 4
 ```

-## Running id=running
+## Running Application id=running

 !style halign=left
 How your application is ran is dependent on whether or not you are running across multiple
 hosts.
 In general, you are running across multiple hosts when you are running within a job
 on HPC.
 We have two different methods of execution that we will reference later:

-- Shell: Enters an interactive shell within the container where you can run multiple commands within the environment, can only be used on a single host
+- +Shell:+ Enters an interactive shell within the container where you can run multiple commands within
+  the environment, can only be used on a single host
-- Execute: Runs a single command within the container, required for running on multiple hosts
+- +Execute:+ Runs a single command within the container, required for running on multiple hosts

 When running on a single host (i.e., not in a HPC job), enter the container in a shell as
 done above and execute your application as normal: